 - Brushing their hair

 - Getting dressed

 - Putting on their shoes

 It is important to note that we should allow our three-year-olds to perform most of these tasks unassisted.
 Obviously, sticking around as they do them is a good idea, but allowing them to lead the way is incredibly beneficial to their development.

 9:00 a.m.- Educational Hour

-Three-year-olds are constantly learning, and this is the perfect age to introduce educational material that will help them learn.
+Three-year-olds are constantly learning; this is the perfect age to introduce educational material to help them learn.

 Some of the activities you can include in this educational hour include:

 - Practicing writing their name